astronomer/airflow-provider-sample/README.md

 └── setup.py # A setup.py file to define dependencies and how the package is built and shipped
 ```

-## Readme Structure
+## Provider Readmes

 Readmes will need to be structured in a way that is logical and compliant.
+This is a bit confusing since _this_ Readme is not compliant with it's own rules, but [there is a sample readme that demonstrates correct structure here](./SAMPLE_README.md).They will adhere to the following standards:
+- H1 at the top of the markdown file should read `<Provider Name> Airflow Provider
+- Under the H1 must be a short overview of the provider's tool and what it does.
+- There must be an H2 `Modules` section that lists and links to the available modules in the repository with a short description.
+- There must be an H2 `Compatibility` section that documents which version of Airflow each release of the package is known ot be compatible with.
+-

 ## Module Documentation